Emotional Aspects of Cancer

 - Recommended by NICE (National Institute for Health and Care Excellence), and is used today in schools, sports and businesses

-For more information about Mindfulness and it's benefits, watch the video below where Lynne Dowson, Mindfulness Practitioner at the Sir Robert Ogden Macmillan Centre will take you through an introductory Mindfulness session.
+For more information about Mindfulness and it's benefits, watch the videos below where Lynne Dowson, a Leeds Cancer Support volunteer introduces the benefits of Mindfulness and will take you through a Mindfulness taster session.

 What is Sophrology?